CCA Privacy and Data Protection Policy

 We share personal data under these circumstances:

-- We share the contact information for members’ representatives with CCA members and CCA event participants, when the member has given us the contact information in order to publish it.
+• We may share the contact information for members’ representatives with CCA members and CCA event participants and vendors.

 We seek consent before sharing personal data under other circumstances, unless prohibited by law.